Anderteyker002/Solving-problems-using-the-Huffman-tree/README.md

 >1.3

-Enter the following commands into the terminal(WITHOUT THE ">" SIGN):
+Enter the following commands into the terminal:

 1) > .\myenv\Scripts\activate
 2) > pip install -r requirements.txt